kurafuto/kurafuto/README.md

 the behalf of the client to one of the linked servers, and proxy packets back and forth between the two.

-## Proxy modes
+## Proxying

-Currently, there are two _"modes"_ of operation:

-* __Parsing__ mode will parse packets out of the stream from the client, then forwards these to the server.
-The same is done for packets from the server.
-  This allows the balancer to potentially inject extra packets or modify packets on-the-fly as they pass through.
+Kurafuto makes use of [Kyubu](https://github.com/sysr-q/kyubu) to parse packets out of the client and server streams.
+This allows the balancer to do things like injecting extra packets, dropping specific packets, or modifying packets on-the-fly as they pass through.
-* __Non-parsing__ mode simply reads everything out of the client stream, and pushes it straight on to the server.
-The same is done in the other direction.
-  This mode is non-supportive of authentication and (currently) any plans for redirection (which is no fun!).

-If you enable authentication, Kurafuto is forced into parsing mode.
-There is no way around this.
+This does mean, however, that any unrecognised packets will be an issue - if there's a custom packet you want to recognise, be sure to register it with Kyubu (which is quite simple), and Kurafuto will pass it through just fine.

 ## Authentication

-This could work in a few ways:

-* The servers (_A_, _B_, _C_, ...) handle their own authentication individually.
-  They'd have to use a specific salt used by the balancer, however, otherwise clients might be able to connect to _A_, but not to _B_.
-* The servers disable authentication (`verify-names=false`), and the balancer handles authentication at the edge.

-The latter seems like the more reasonable solution currently, so that's what will be implemented in pre-release versions.
+Authentication (if enabled: `"authentication": true`) is handled at the edge by the balancer.
+This means that servers will have to disable their authentication and throttling limitations.

 Given that only valid connections will be coming from the edge balancer, and the servers will have authentication disabled, it would make sense for the